-15 most-anticipated luxury hotels opening around the world in 2023
+15 Most-Anticipated Luxury Hotels Opening Around the World in 2023

 (Image Credit: 100princes-street.com)

-Debuting in Spring 2023, the 13-room boutique hotel’s furniture, artwork and ceramics highlight the rich history of the Alentejo coast town.
+Debuting in Spring 2023, the 13-room boutique hotel is opened by shoe designer Christian Louboutin.
+Its furniture, artwork and ceramics highlight the rich history of the Alentejo coast town.
 The hotel in Melides also has a Portuguese restaurant — Xtian Restaurant — that has been handed down through the generations and brims with local specialities.

 The rooms in the hotel have different tonalities, textures and styles, but they exude calm, warmth and vibrance that characterises Vermelho.